wentasah/novaboot/README.md

 or remote hosts or in emulators such as qemu.
-Novaboot operation is controlled by command line options and by a so called novaboot script, which can be thought as a generalization of bootloader configuration files.
+Novaboot operation is controlled by command line options and by a so called novaboot script, which can be thought as a generalization of bootloader configuration files (see ["NOVABOOT SCRIPT SYNTAX"](#novaboot-script-syntax)).
 Based on this input, novaboot setups everything for the target host to boot the desired configuration, i.e. it generates the bootloader configuration file in the proper format, deploy the binaries and other needed files to required locations, perhaps on a remote boot server and reset the target host.
 Finally, target host's serial output is redirected to standard output if that is possible.

 Typical way of using novaboot is to make the novaboot script executable and set its first line to _\#!/usr/bin/env novaboot_.
 Then,